hankster/Neckerworld/README.md

 All players and resources in the game are cubes.
 The cube players are guided solely through autonomous computer vision programs.
-No human manual control or input permitted.
+No human manual control or input is permitted during gameplay.

 To sucessfully play the game requires a competent program to do object detection and identification, playing field knowledge representation and strategic decision making.